smartcontractkit/chainlink-automation-templates/README.md

-# Chainlink Keepers Templates
+# Chainlink Automation Templates

-This is a multi-project repo containing real-world examples of [Chainlink Keepers](https://keepers.chain.link) use cases that can be used as reference or to build upon.
+This is a multi-project repo containing real-world examples of [Chainlink Automation](https://automation.chain.link) use cases that can be used as reference or to build upon.

-Chainlink Keepers provide users with a decentralized network of nodes that are incentivized to perform all registered jobs (or Upkeeps) without competing with each other.
+Chainlink Automation provides users with a decentralized network of nodes that are incentivized to perform all registered jobs (or Upkeeps) without competing with each other.
 The network provides developers with hyper-reliable, decentralized smart contract automation.

 ## Example Projects